1. Why should I choose MicroForests over a local competitor?

 MicroForests only need watering once a week.
 If you are going to be gone for a long time, we suggest watering it, and then sealing the top with some cling film.
 This will create a ‘closed ecosystem’ in which the water will remain in the MicroForests and not evaporate.

 13. Could these workshops be held at different locations?

-Yes, our team will go wherever you want the workshop to be held.
+Depend of different themes of workshop, our team will go wherever you want the workshop to be held.
+We can customize workshops for a minimum of 12 to 200 participants.
 As long as it is a space that has ample table and chair room for the DIY-aspect of the workshop, we will be able to host it there.

 14. How long do these Microforests last?

 We hope you can understand that all plants have a life cycle, But In England, the longest life a MicroForests had was 66 years!
 Feel free to take a whiff out of the terrarium and it should smell fresh, like grass or a forest.
 If it no longer smells fresh, it will need some upkeep.